v4iv/theleakycauldronblog/src/pages/blog/basic-serverless-typeahead-search-with-cloudflare-workers.md

 # Setup A Worker Project

 Wrangler CLI lets you set up a Cloudflare Worker project easily, as well as allows you to use Templates.
-For example, Default, Webpack or TypeScript Worker Template.

 We’ll be using the TypeScript template for our project.
 To set it up just use the following command.